A Typical Breakfast and Fat

 I eat a lot of pork.
 I especially like pork belly, sliced thin and fried in lard until they are crispy dark brown, then salted.
 They aren't cured so don't have any sugar or nitrates from curing.
 They are a delicious crispy snack, and cheap!
 Pork ribs and buttons are also good, done in the slow cooker until they fall apart.
 Mix these meats on a plate with a little of the expensive ones, beef and fish, and it makes a nice meal.
 A little of each on the plate.
 A couple of pork ribs, one small piece of chicken, and a few bites of beef, and some cheese slices on the plate, make a nice meal.
 I don't usually have that much of a variety together.
 I'm good with a bowl of ground beef - bacon meat loaf, topped with sour cream!
 Yum!
 Everything on the above sample plate could have sour cream on it.
 I put sour cream on everything (high fat, of course).

-I avoid processed meat when possible, but I do eat some bacon and occasionally hot dogs (no bun) and only occasionally, smokies.
+I avoid processed meat when possible, but I do eat some bacon and occasionally hot dogs (no bun).
 I have begun to cook bacon by boiling in water first.
 I find this removes a lot of the sugars and salts used in curing.
 I keep all bacon fat for cooking but usually use clean lard.
 I buy pure lard in the 50lb box from the Wholesale Store.
 It's a lot cheaper than buying it in one pound packs at the grocery store and it last a long, long time.
 We use lard for all our cooking and I add it to things like meat loaf and ground turkey meatballs, to get the extra fat I need.

 I save real butter for special things since its so expensive and many brands of butter are fake, made with powdered milk and culture for the flavour, mixed with some cream.
 It would not have the high fat content of real butter.
 Again, read the label.
 I put butter in my coffee.
 It's delicious!
 I will occasionally eat just a clump of cold, hard butter.
 It's good, but takes getting used to.
 I'm beginning to love it as a quick snack!